 Since Hyatt is Chase’s transfer partner, you can transfer your Chase Ultimate Rewards points to your Hyatt account.

-While this seems to be the easiest path to take, it is not always an available alternative.
+While this seems to be the easiest path, it is not always an available alternative.

-For one, Chase only allows this ability to transfer to partners if you own one of the three Chase premium cards: Chase Sapphire Reserve® Credit Card, Chase Sapphire Preferred® Credit Card, and Chase Ink Business Preferred® Credit Card.
+Chase only allows this ability to transfer to partners if you own one of the three Chase premium cards: Chase Sapphire Reserve®, Chase Sapphire Preferred® Card, and Ink Business Preferred® Credit Card.

 Even if these premium cards carry an annual fee, they ultimately pay for themselves as they come with numerous credits and perks, including the option to transfer to travel partners like Hyatt.